lhl/free_culture/README.md

 An ancillary anecode, this was actually also the only time I ended up exchanging emails with RMS.
 He complained that I should only have been using Ogg Vorbis not MP3, and that I shouldn't have been using Flash (I believe he proposed SMIL as an alternative).
-I told him it was all CC licensed andhe was free to do the conversions and good luck reaching the non-existant audience (or converting w/ non-existant SMIL tools).
+I told him it was all CC licensed and he was free to do the conversions and good luck reaching the non-existant audience (or converting w/ non-existant SMIL tools).
 He never took me up on that offer, although someone did eventually contribute an Ogg transcode and an Open Office version.